Die Casting: The Definitive Handbook For All Die Casting

 The zinc is easy to die cast.
-There are many home decor hardware products are made by zinc alloy die casting, such as cabinet zinc alloy die-casting handles and knobs, zinc alloy die casting bottles.
+There are many home decor hardware products are made by zinc alloy die casting, such as zinc alloy die-casting cabinet handles and knobs, click here.
+Zinc alloy die casting bottles.

 They can be mixed with other metal alloys to improve the chemical and physical properties.

 Zinc has a low melting point, this makes it suitable for hot chamber die casting.

 It used to die casting parts that should be sturdy, but with high precision.

 These die casting parts are used in the manufacturing and processing industries.